Bali Retreat 2026

 Snacks

 I like to travel with little pre-packaged snacks in case I get delayed in transit.
+And it’s not unusual for flights to not have the foods you want to eat when you’re up there in the sky which can be very tedious indeed.

-I tend to get hangry otherwise!
+I tend to get hangry!
+Just ask Martyn :-)

 Snaplock Bags in a few sizes